-Saint's Debut LP 'The New Funky Dread' Is Some of the Best Scandi Hip-Hop We've Heard in Years
+Saint's Debut Album "The New Funky Dread" Is Some of the Best Scandinavian Hip-Hop We've Heard in Years

-Saint is the fast-rising, 19-year-old, Malmö, Sweden-based, Gambian rapper and we've got first dibs on his new, funky album in its entirety right here.
+Saint is the 19-year old, Malmö-based, Gambian rapper rapidly taking the world by storm, and we've got first dibs on his new, funky album in its entirety right here.

-The New Funky Dread fuses classic 90s hip-hop and funk flows with tight, 2016 mixing and plays like the progression of any good night out.
-It kicks off with the party-starting, horn-induced, funk/rap banger "LeFunkyIntro" before shifting gears and getting you on your level with the 'it's all good'-vibes of "Confidently Ignorant," an unassumingly authentic groove with "Concrete Schoolyard"-y shades of Jurassic 5.
-The dread-funk continues with the fast-paced, hectic cockiness of ”Roadman" ("In a few years I've got this game all locked"), experimental LOL-ing in "Enter Psychosis," and "This Track Doesn't Have a Title," and goes toe-to-toe with your Drakes and your Futures and other Holly(wood)-spawn with the more contemporary hip-hop flavor of "Holly."
-Then there's the low-key rhythm and funk of "Funk’d Up" featuring the grade A soul-blues vocals of Miss Julia, and even Saint spitting some freestyle in "Le Outro" to deep, electronic grinds mixed with ridiculously funky bass.
+The New Funky Dread fuses classic 90's hip-hop and funk flows with tight, 2016 mixing and plays like the progression of any good night out.
+It kicks off with the party-starting, horn-induced, funk/rap banger "LeFunkyIntro" before shifting gears and getting you on your level with the 'it's all good'-vibes of "Confidently Ignorant", an unassumingly authentic groove with "Concrete Schoolyard"-y shades of Jurassic 5.
+The dread-funk continues with the fast-paced, hectic cockiness of ”Roadman" ("In a few years I've got this game all locked"), experimental LOL-ing in "Enter Psychosis" and "This Track Doesn't Have a Title", and goes toe-to-toe with your Drakes and your Futures and other Holly(wood)-spawn with the more contemporary hip-hop flavor of "Holly".
+Then there's the low-key rhythm n’ funk of "Funk’d Up" featuring the grade A souly blues vocals of Miss Julia, and even Saint spitting some freestyle in "Le Outro" to deep, electronic grinds mixed with ridiculously funky bass.

-There are so many reasons to get down to this absolute gem of an album—pick one and hit play.
+If you don't know Saint, you should.
+You will.
+And now you can.
+There are so many reasons to get down to this absolute gem of an album - pick one and hit play.
 Or don’t.
-Odds are Saint will find his way to your ears anyway, and have you hip-wiggling and pimp-slapping in no time.
+Odds are Saint will find his way to your ears anyway, and leave you hip-wiggling and pimp-slapping in no time.